 Find out more: www.thelpc.uk/recovery

-This is a joint initiative delivered by the Institute for Public Policy Research and the Greater London Authority, with the financial support of J.P.
+The London Progression Collaboration is a joint initiative delivered by the Institute for Public Policy Research and the Greater London Authority, with the financial support of J.P.
 Morgan.